ryan-mars/stochastic/website/docs/event-storming/index.md

 Event Storming happens over three sessions, ideally one day each.
 With each session we gather the right people have the important conversations that need to happen.
 You can think of these as phases of the learning and design process to create software.
 Conversations are prompted by thought provoking questions from a facilitator, and our shared understanding is captured on the wall (or online white-board) using a simple notation of different colored sticky notes.

-- Day One paints the [**"Big Picture"**](#big-picture).
+- Part One paints the [**"Big Picture"**](#big-picture).
 Everyone comes away with a shared understanding of the business need, existing systems, and consensus around the most pressing issues.
-- Day Two dives deeply into the area with the most will for action in [**"Process Modeling"**](#process-modeling)
+- Part Two dives deeply into the area with the most will for action in [**"Process Modeling"**](#process-modeling)
-- Day Three focuses on [**"Software Modeling"**](#software-modeling) as developers and testers prepare to implement the process model in software.
+- Part Three focuses on [**"Software Modeling"**](#software-modeling) as developers and testers prepare to implement the process model in software.
 They are supported by business experts, who answer questions as they arise.

 After Event Storming you are ready to begin [building your backlog](building-your-backlog) and planning your sprints.

 **You can easily facilitate these sessions yourself.
 We're here to help.
 [Schedule a free Q&A with us before doing it yourself, or have us facilitate it for you](/get-help).**

-## Day 1: Big Picture {#big-picture}
+## Part 1: Big Picture {#big-picture}

 First **Big Picture Event Storming** gives everyone a common high level understanding of the system.
 We invite business and technical people from across the domain in question.